stevana/pipelining-with-disruptor/README.md

-Actually running this property for arbitary pipelines would require us to first define a pipeline generator, which is a bit tricky given the indexes of the datatype[^1].
+Actually running this property for arbitary pipelines would require us to first define a pipeline generator, which is a bit tricky given the indexes of the datatype[^2].
 It can still me used as a helper for testing specific pipelines though, e.g. `prop_commute examplePipeline`.

+A bigger problem is that we've spawned two threads, when deploying `:&&&`, whose mere job is to copy elements from the input queue (`xs`) to the input queues of `f` and `g` (`xs{1,2}`), and from the outputs of `f` and `g` (`ys` and `zs`)to the output of `f &&& g` (`ysz`).

+Copying data is expensive and we also lost two threads in the process.

+This is pretty much where we left off in my previous post.

+We also had a look at how to shard inputs (for partitioned parallelism) as well made a simple benchmark to illustrate the speed ups we can get from pipelining.

+We'll not repeat those things here.

 ## Disruptor